What is the role of economic policy in managing the Australian economy?

 - Neutral: cash rate consistent with stable inflation at target and full employment.

 The RBA estimates the neutral cash rate at around 3 to 3.5 percent in 2025 (RBA Statement on Monetary Policy, indicative).
-The current 4.35 percent rate is therefore contractionary.
+At its 4.35 percent cycle peak the cash rate was therefore clearly contractionary.

 Recent decisions